H3nr1X/AdminSploit/README.md

 Capturing a screen causes a memory leak
 Webcam capture may not work and crash the connection
-Certain commands from user-end may crash the command-handler thread on the server
+Certain invalid commands from user-end may crash the command-handler thread on the server, and the user has to reconnect